Cameron Norrie: 2013–16: ATP qualifying and ITF Tour debuts

-2017: ATP and Grand Slam debut
+2017: ATP and major debuts

-Norrie played three events in January, reaching the semifinal of the Maui Challenger to become world No 238.
+Norrie played three events in January, reaching the semifinal of the Maui Challenger to become world No. 238.
 For the Davis Cup World Group match against France, Norrie joined the British team as a hitting partner.
 After completing three years of his four-year university course, Norrie turned professional in June, competing at the Surbiton and Nottingham Challengers, but still had a training base at TCU in Fort Worth.

-Norrie made his ATP main-draw debut at the Aegon Championships, after receiving a wild card into the singles main draw, where he was defeated by Sam Querrey in the first round.
+Norrie made his ATP main-draw debut at the Aegon Championships, after receiving a wildcard into the singles main draw, where he was defeated by Sam Querrey in the first round.
 Norrie earned his first ATP main-draw victory by beating Horacio Zeballos at Eastbourne, which was his first win over a top-50 player.

-Awarded a wildcard for the Wimbledon, Norrie was beaten by Jo-Wilfried Tsonga, the 12th seed, in the opening round.
+Awarded a wildcard for Wimbledon, Norrie was beaten by Jo-Wilfried Tsonga, the 12th seed, in the opening round.
 In July, Norrie won his first Challenger title at Binghamton, which had previously been won by Kyle Edmund in 2015, and Andy Murray in 2005.

-He qualified for the main draw of the US Open, where he progressed to the second round.
+He qualified for the main draw of the 2017 US Open, making his debut at this major, where he progressed to the second round recording his first major victory over Dmitry Tursunov, following his second-set retirement (and last match of Tursunov's career).

-The Cary Challenger final, followed by successive Challenger titles in Tiburon and Stockton, pushed Norrie to world No. 111 in October.
+Reaching the Cary Challenger final, followed by successive Challenger titles in Tiburon and Stockton, pushed Norrie to world No. 111 in October.
 In December, his Argentine coach Facundo Lugones arranged a four-week training camp in Buenos Aires, where Norrie hit with Juan Martin Del Potro and Diego Schwartzman.

 2018: Top 100 debut and first ATP doubles title

-Norrie was seeded sixth in the qualifying draw for the Australian Open, but failed to advance into the main draw, losing to world No. 221 John-Patrick Smith.
-The following week, seeded fifth, he lost in the first round of the Newport Beach challenger event, losing to Michael Mmoh.
-In February, Norrie was selected for the Davis Cup team for the first time for Great Britain's World Group first round match against Spain.
+In February, Norrie was selected for the Davis Cup team for the first time, for Great Britain's World Group first round match against Spain.
 He recorded the biggest win of his career in his first match, coming from two sets down to defeat world No. 23 Roberto Bautista-Agut in five sets.

-Norrie made his ATP main-draw debut at Delray Beach as a lucky loser.
+Norrie made his ATP main-draw debut at Delray Beach Open as a lucky loser.
 He lost in the first round to Hyeon Chung.
-He qualified for Acapulco, losing to world No. 6 Dominic Thiem in the first round in three tight sets.

 He qualified for his ATP World Tour Masters 1000 main-draw debut at the Indian Wells Masters in March 2018, but lost in the first round to Taro Daniel.
-He qualified for his second successive ATP World Tour Masters 1000 at the 2018 Miami Open, but lost to Nicolás Jarry in the first round.
+He qualified for his second successive ATP World Tour Masters 1000 at the Miami Open, but lost to Nicolás Jarry in the first round.